Gamer Symphony Orchestra at the University of Maryland: History

 The ensemble's spring 2011 concert featured Mark Cromer, the senior sound designer for Big Huge Games, as a guest banjo player.
 Cromer joined the GSO for a medley of "Banjo-Kazooie" themes, with an arrangement by tubist David Scherr.
 Grant Kirkhope, who composed the original music, attended the performance.
 The spring concert, at which the GSO observed its fifth anniversary, also featured a performance of "Electric de Chocobo" from "Final Fantasy VII" by the Magruder High School Gamer Symphony Orchestra.

 Video Games Live again performed GSO's Korobeiniki arrangement, under the title "Tetris Opera," at L.A.
 Live's Nokia Theatre on June 8, 2011.
 The show (VGL's 200th) was put on in partnership with the Electronic Entertainment Expo.

 Spring 2012 marked the first semester in which the GSO performed outside of the University of Maryland.
 First, at the Music and Gaming Festival (MAGFest) X, and second at the Smithsonian American Art Museum, as part of the Art of Video Games exhibit.

 The ensemble dedicated its spring 2013 concert to the memory of its tubist, David Scherr, who died in December 2012.
 Shortly after his passing, the orchestra purchased the tuba that Scherr had been renting and had his name engraved on it.
 The tuba is now loaned to members who are unable to provide their own instrument.

-After the 2013 semester ended, Chris Apple, Ayla Hurley, Rob Garner, and other alums founded the Washington Metropolitan Gamer Symphony Orchestra in Rockville, MD as an outlet for GSO graduates and other community musicians to come together and perform video game music.
+After the 2013 semester ended, Ayla Hurley, Jo Wang, Rob Garner, Laura Stayman, and other alums founded the Washington Metropolitan Gamer Symphony Orchestra in Rockville, MD as an outlet for GSO graduates and other community musicians to come together and perform video game music.

 In 2015, the GSO returned to the Smithsonian American Art Museum to perform as part of the “Watch This!
 Revelations in Media Art” exhibition.

 The fall 2015 and spring 2016 semesters marked the 10th year milestone for the GSO’s foundation and first public performance respectively.
 Alongside the celebrations, in fall 2015, the GSO started live streaming its concerts on Twitch.

 In March 2018, the orchestra performed at the Kennedy Center on Millennium Stage, as part of their Direct Current performances, and featured many emeritus members.
 The orchestra performed various pieces which included Apotheosis, from the game Journey, which was personally approved by the composer Austin Wintory.